top of page

 How small changes reshape the world

-Ben’s talk was mainly about the environment and the relationship between design and its consequences, how the things we create shape the world, and how that world shapes us back.
+Ben’s talk focused on the environment and the relationship between design and its consequences, how the things we create shape the world, and how that world shapes us back.
+It made one thing clear quite quickly.
 As designers, our decisions aren’t neutral.
-They ripple outward.
-But one small example he mentioned really stuck with me.
+Every choice carries weight, even the ones that feel small at the time.
+What stuck with me most wasn’t a big futuristic idea, but a simple example that made that responsibility feel real.

-He brought up James Watt and how he improved the steam engine.
+He mentioned James Watt and how he improved the steam engine.
 He didn’t invent it, it already existed.
-What he did was add a separate condenser that made it far more efficient and commercially viable.
-That one refinement is considered one of the key sparks of the Industrial Revolution.
-It wasn’t a completely new invention that changed Britain, it was an improvement.
-One iteration.
-One technical tweak that ended up reshaping factories, transport, cities, and the economy.
-There’s no way Watt could have predicted the scale of what would follow, but his decision rippled far beyond the workshop he was standing in.
+What he added was a separate condenser that made it far more efficient and commercially viable.
+That one decision is often seen as one of the key sparks of the Industrial Revolution.
+What’s interesting is that it wasn’t a completely new idea that changed everything, it was an improvement.
+One iteration that ended up reshaping factories, transport, cities, and the economy.
+It makes you realise that impact doesn’t always come from creating something new, but from changing something that already works.

 image.png